TeoMendoza/TerminalFighter/DesignRetrospective.md

 #### Goblin
 - **Concept:** A reckless, high-damage character with a chaotic, energetic playstyle.
 - **Abilities:**
-  - **Passive:** Last Stand - when below 25% HP, gains a permanent speed increase.
+  - **Passive:** Comeback Tank - when below 25% HP, gains a permanent speed increase.
 This makes him more mobile in late fights and enhances punish potential with abilities like Slam.
   - **Active 1:** Slam - a high-impact, stun-heavy ability for punishing opponents.
   - **Active 2:** Carb Up - temporarily reduces incoming damage and boosts movement speed, allowing reckless but forgiving play.
 - **Strengths:** Feels powerful and fun to play.
 The kit is forgiving to less technical players, while still enabling fast-paced punishes for skilled ones.
 Carb Up gives him strong defensive flexibility, and the passive ensures exciting comebacks.